oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

 ## Task 1: Backup CDB1 and CDB2

-This section starts you off with an unencrypted database & backing it up so you can re-run this lab multiple times if you want.
+This section starts you off with an unencrypted database and backing it up so you can re-run this lab multiple times if you want.

 Start with normal setup on CDB1